seetadev/UrbitCalc/base/urbit-notetaker-lists/readme.md

+# Urbit-Notetaker-Lists

+We are using Urbit based integration of TodoMVC example for implementing a notetaker application integrated with UrbitCalc.

-# TuduMVC - a React.js + Hooks Implementation of TodoMVC with Urbit Integration
+TuduMVC - a React.js + Hooks Implementation of TodoMVC with Urbit Integration

 [![awesome urbit badge](https://img.shields.io/badge/~-awesome%20urbit-lightgrey)](https://github.com/urbit/awesome-urbit)